The $q$-Schur algebras and $q$-Schur dualities of finite type: Introduction

 In this paper we develop both algebraic (\`a la DJ) and geometric (\`a la BLM) approaches to such $q$-Schur algebras of arbitrary finite type and their canonical bases; we develop both approaches to a $q$-Schur duality between a $q$-Schur algebra and a Hecke algebra.
 We also establish connections of $q$-Schur algebras to the BGG category $\OO$, treating the type $G_2$ in detail.
 Since we deal with arbitrary finite (including exceptional) types in this paper, our constructions are restricted to the $q$-Schur algebra level and cannot be formulated on the quantum group level.

-Informally speaking, Donkin-Doty ($q$-)Schur algebras and our $q$-Schur algebras are generalizations of the type $A$ Schur duality from the 2 distinct ``Schur dual" sides, respectively.
-Already in type $A$, these two versions are different generalizations of the usual $q$-Schur duality (one uses a weight interval of $GL(n)$ while another uses a $S_d$-invariant weight subset of $GL(d)$); our $q$-Schur algebra always affords naturally a Schur duality with a Hecke algebra, which were not available in general in the Donkin-Doty setting.
+Informally speaking, Donkin-Doty ($q$-)Schur algebras and our $q$-Schur algebras are generalizations of the type $A$ Schur duality from the two distinct ``Schur dual'' sides, respectively.
+Already in type $A$, our generalization does not coincide with theirs; see Example~\ref{ex:S=H}.
+Our $q$-Schur algebra always affords naturally a Schur duality with a Hecke algebra, which were not available in general in the Donkin-Doty setting.
 To the best knowledge of the authors, the $q$-Schur algebras in this paper and the $q$-Schur algebras of Donkin-Doty are not related beyond type $A$.
+Our $q$-Schur algebras of type B/C also differ from those in \cite{DJM98a, DS00}; the $q$-Schur algebras {\em loc. cit.} are quasi-hereditary while ours are not in general.

 Let us explain our constructions in some detail.
 Let $\g$ be an arbitrary complex simple Lie algebra with $W$ as its Weyl group.
-Our definition of the $q$-Schur algebra $\Sc_q =\Sc_q(X_\ff)$ relies on a choice of a finite set $X_\ff$ of integral weights for $\g$ which is invariant under the dot action of $W$, as the constructions are intimately related to category $\OO$ of $\g$-modules.
+Our definition of the $q$-Schur algebra $\Sc_q =\Sc_q(X_\ff)$ relies on a choice of a finite set $X_\ff$ of integral weights for $\g$ which is invariant under the action of $W$, as the constructions are intimately related to category $\OO$ of $\g$-modules.
 We define a module $\T_\ff$ of the Hecke algebra $\HH =\HH_W$ with a basis parametrized by $X_\ff$.
 This is carried out in Section~\ref{sec:module}.
-We shall see that $\T_\ff$ can be decomposed into a direct sum of permutation modules.
-The space $\T_\ff$ should be thought as a ``$q$-Grothendieck group" of a truncated version of the BGG category $\OO$.
+The module $\T_\ff$ can always be decomposed into a direct sum of permutation modules; this crucial property is not shared by the Hecke module used in \cite{DJM98a, DJM98b, DS00}.
+The space $\T_\ff$ should be thought as a ``$q$-Grothendieck group" of a truncated version of the BGG category $\OO$, and the permutation module summands should be thought as ``blocks".

 The $q$-Schur algebra $\Sc_q$ is by definition the algebra of $\HH$-linear endomorphisms of the $\HH$-module $\T_\ff$.
 In Section~\ref{sec:Schur}, we construct a (standard) $\A$-basis for the algebra $\Sc_q$.
 We establish the $q$-Schur duality that $\Sc_q$ and $\HH$ form double centralizers in $\text{End}_\A(\T_\ff)$.
 The bar involutions on $\T_\ff$ and on $\Sc_q$ are defined, and the commuting actions of $\Sc_q$ and $\HH$ on $\T_\ff$ commute with the respective bar maps.
 By studying the property of the bar map acting on the standard basis, we construct a canonical basis for $\Sc_q$.